 - Forget about holidays.
 You are planning a huge trip where you will be traveling for several months or even years.
-Don’t bother about going on a holiday in the upcoming time!
+Don’t bother about going on a holiday in the meantime!

 - Make your groceries as cheap as possible.
 Don’t live unhealthily, but you can really skip cheese or cookies for a week.
 Buy what you really need and treat yourself with one extra item every week.

 We loved the process of saving money.
 Every month when our salary came in, a set amount of money went straight into our savings account.
 It was so nice to see the balance growing every month and feel that we were a step closer to actually sitting in that plane and leaving everything behind!

 Figure out where you want to go

 This is the fun part!
 Figuring out where you want to go is lovely!
 Sit behind your laptop or read travel magazines/blogs that inspire you to go somewhere.
 You might not want to go to one destination, maybe you want to go everywhere, like us!

 Choose at least one destination, the one where you want to start.
 Maybe this is a destination where you can go for a good price.

 TIP: Use Skyscanner to find a cheap destination.
 Fill in the month you like to leave and fill in you want to go anywhere.
 Let Skyscanner decide on your first destination by giving you the cheapest tickets!